-No cloaking - Cloaking is showing one set of content to your users and a different set of content to search engine bots by specifically identifying them and purposely feeding them different content.
+No cloaking: Cloaking is showing one set of content to your users and a different set of content to search engine bots.
+Cloaking is accomplished by specifically identifying bots and purposely feeding them different content.

 Target, as a platform, has been configured to treat search engine bots the same as any user.
-This means that the bots might get included in tests you are running, if they are randomly selected, and “see” the test variations.
+As a result, bots can be included in activities if the bots are randomly selected and “see” the test variations.

 rel="canonical" tag that references the original (control) URL.
-For instance, if Adobe were testing its home page using different URLs for each variation, the following canonical tag for the home page would go in the
+As an example, suppose that Adobe is testing its home page using different URLs for each variation.
+The following canonical tag for the home page would go in the